 Why Great Danes Rank Low for Dog Intelligence

-There are a number of reasons why Great Danes performed just “average” on Stanley Coren’s intelligence trials.
-The first reason why they did so poorly is because, if you think about it, the trial was essentially an obedience test.
+There are a number of reasons why Great Danes performed just “average” on Stanley Coren’s trials.
+The first reason why they did so poorly is because, if you think about it, the trial was an obedience test.

 Make no mistake, we think there’s definitely a correlation between learning speed and dog IQ.
-However, it’s not fair to standardize a dog intelligence test based solely on obedience and working intelligence.
+However, it’s not fair to standardize a dog intelligence test based solely on O&W intelligence.
 Different dogs have different motivators.
 The Great Dane is no exception.

-For example, Border Collies (ranked number 1) love to work.
-In fact, they’ll happily do obedience training for the sake of working.
+For example, Border Collies (definitively ranked number 1) love to work.
+In fact, they’ll happily do your bidding and obedience training for the sake of working.
 It’s why they often perform the best.
 However, that’s not the case with Danes.

 The Great Dane is, without question, a very stubborn dog breed.
 And according to Hills Pets, individual Great Danes can be “stubborn leaners.”
 That’s exactly what they are at times.
 Danes won’t mindlessly obey orders for the sake of it.